-The basic sources of financing for lending activity include customer deposits accepted by the Bank both from enterprises and individuals, medium and long-term credit facilities granted by financial institutions, including credit lines and subordinated loans from entities that are part of the BNP PARIBAS group, and the Bank's equity.
-Pursuant to the financing strategy followed by the Bank, the loan portfolio denominated in a foreign currency is financed primarily by credit facilities from the entities included in the BNP PARIBAS group, whereas the loan portfolio in PLN is mainly financed by funds acquired from individual customers and enterprises.
+The basic sources of financing for lending activity of the BNP Paribas Bank Polska SA Group include customer deposits accepted by the Bank from both businesses and individuals, medium and long-term credit facilities granted by financial institutions, including credit lines and subordinated loans from entities that are part of the BNP PARIBAS group, and the Bank's equity capital.
+Pursuant to the financing strategy followed by the Bank, the loan portfolio denominated in a foreign currency is financed primarily by credit facilities from the entities included in the BNP PARIBAS group, whereas the loan portfolio in PLN is mainly financed by funds acquired from individuals and businesses.